Wednesday, 25 May 2022

 Violent Policing:

 Two years on, where are we in the UK particularly with regards to police brutality?
 There's no doubt that George Floyd's murder sparked an unprecedented global reaction and the Black Lives Matter movement generated peaceful protests unheard and unseen before.
-However, it is widely known in general that the use of force especially but not exclusively by the Metropolitan Police has increased over the last two years, with Black people four times more likely to have force used against them than white people.
+However, it is widely known in general that the use of force especially but not exclusively by the Metropolitan Police has increased over the last two years, with black people four times more likely to have force used against them than white people.

 BBC London News — Call to Action: